gitbucket/gitbucket/doc/comment_action.md

 This value is saved when other issue or issue comment contains reference to the issue like `#issueId`.
 At the same time, store id and title of the referrer issue as `id:title`.

+### add_label

+This value is saved when users have added the label.

+### delete_label

+This value is saved when users have deleted the label.

+### change_priority

+This value is saved when users have changed the priority.

+### change_milestone

+This value is saved when users have changed the milestone.

+### assign

+This value is saved when users have assign issue/PR to user or remove the assign.